 This trait is also related to self-motivation and the desire to succeed.
 Employers stated in surveys that the self-driven employee who wants to achieve success at work (and takes the necessary steps) usually does.

-Employers value the employee who takes an interest in their company and understands thoroughly the product or expertise that is the basis of company profits.
-They also consider enthusiasm and a high opinion of the company and the position positive qualities.
+Employers value team member who takes an interest in their company and understands thoroughly the product or expertise that is the basis of company profits.
+They also consider enthusiasm and a high opinion of the company and the position's positive qualities.

 Good, clear communication, whether during an oral presentation or when writing a company email, are a valued trait in employees.
 Knowing how to listen to instructions is also another equally important skill valued by employers.